Roman ruins in Zadar

 A road trip through Croatia is one of the best ways to see this wonderful country.

-With a fantastic roading system and a beautiful coastline, you have lots of opportunities to stop and take in the panoramic views.
+With a fantastic road system and a beautiful coastline, there are many opportunities to stop and enjoy the panoramic views.

 You can relax on the Istria Peninsula or stay in one of its many cities.